KanhaiyaPandey/food_ordering_website/README.md

  <!-- Data is the new oil -->

  The concept of passing props from one element ot other then that to other is known as props drilling.

+ We use context from react to avoid props drilling.
+It is like a globel hook or variable which can be used everwhre we want to.

+ React dev tools.